 Common LIFO-PRO Software Company Profiles

-Publicly traded companies – There have been several LIFO related cases of material or significant weaknesses in internal control since the advent of the Sarbanes-Oxley regulations.
+Publicly traded companies – There have been several LIFO-related cases of material or significant weaknesses in internal control since the advent of the Sarbanes-Oxley regulations.
 Use of LIFO software eliminates the possibility of errors within the scope of the calculations performed by the software.
-Our clients have told us that documentation of both book and tax LIFO calculation internal controls is much simpler when our software is used.
+LIFO-PRO handles both book and tax LIFO calculation documentation and reporting for internal controls purposes.

 Many pools – Automation of LIFO calculations is obviously more desirable the more pools a company has.
 LIFO-PRO is useful for companies with many pools because of the speed with which projection variables can be input and multiple projections run for different scenarios very quickly.
 These companies are typically retailers selling a number of product or merchandise lines who typically have from 10 to 30 LIFO pools.
 The IRS has dictated pooling practices for some industries to create more than one might normally expect.
 An example of this would be supermarket chains (not using the IPIC method) who must use 10 or more pools.